Mikhus/canvas-gauges/README.md

 ##### Linear Gauge Options

+Linear gauge has some specific options for customization and some drawing rules which is good to know.

+First of all it can be drawn vertically or horizontally, depending on the upset width and height options for the canvas element.
+If width greater than height the gauge will be treated as horizontal, otherwise - as vertical.

+Horizontal gauge drawing has a limitation of drawing value box.
+In this orientation value box rendering is disabled as far as it is not possible to find a good place for it within the current design.
+So it has to be kept im mind when the horizontal orientation is selected to draw the gauge.

 ###### Borders Options

- - **borderRadius**: radius or founded corners for the gauge plate.
+ - **borderRadius**: radius for rounded corners of the gauge plate and its borders.

 ###### Bar Options

  - **barBeginCircle**: defines if a gauge bar should start with a circle element imitating flask view of the bar.
-If set to zero value it won't be drawn at all.
+If set to zero it won't be drawn at all.
  - **barWidth**: bar width in percents in relation to overall width of the gauge.
 It is limited to 50% anyway.
  - **barLength**: defines bar length in percents in relation to overall gauge length.
  - **barStrokeWidth**: defines a width of a bar stroke.
 If set to zero - stroke won't be drawn.